13Works/AdFunctions/README.md

 ## From PetAPI
 **Ad.DoNeonFusion(Uniques)**;
-> 'Uniques' is a table of 4 strings.
+> 'Uniques' is an array of 4 pet uniques.

 ***

 ## From PetObjectAPI
 **Ad.CreatePetObject(EnumType, Properties)**;
-> 'EnumType' is a string representing the type of the pet object.
+> 'EnumType' is a string.
 > 'Properties' is a table containing properties of the pet object.

 **Ad.ConsumeFoodItem(Unique)**;
-> 'Unique' is a string representing the unique identifier of a food item.
+> 'Unique' is a string representing a food's unique.

 ***

 ## From QuestAPI
 **Ad.ClaimQuest(QuestId)**;
-> 'QuestId' is a string representing the ID of the quest to claim.
+> 'QuestId' is a string representing the Id of the quest to claim.

 **Ad.MarkQuestsViewed()**;